Eczeki/ActivityLogger/README.md

 # ActivityLogger
-A Windows application that will record all kind of activity happening on the computer
+A Windows application that will record all kind of activity on the computer and upload it to a server to be displayed as graphical data